 The B.S. degree program in Biological Sciences (College of Education and Human Services) is designed for students seeking to obtain certification as secondary (grades 6-12) biology teachers in Illinois.
 Course requirements match content areas specified by the Illinois State Board of Education for science with a designation in biology.
 Students must apply to and be accepted by the Teacher Education Program after completing specific requirements.

-A sample curriculum for the Biology Education track follows.
-For specific degree requirements, consult the current SIUC Undergraduate Catalog, which can be viewed online along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+NOTE: A sample curriculum for the Biology Education track follows.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.